 broadly representative of the local community.
 There are no formal

-obligations or duties on members as such, but the
+obligations or duties on members as such, but we ask members to accept the

-University hopes that

-promote the University and its interests in the local and wider region,
+University and its interests in the local and wider region.
+We hope those

 active in business, the public sector or in the charities sector will help

 in providing opportunities for students or in developing links with business

 and the community.
 The University will ensure members are kept informed